Home › About › Taiwan › Timeline

-- 1949・The Chinese Communists establish the People’s Republic of China.
-The government of the defeated Republic of China relocates to Taiwan.
+- 1949・The Chinese Communist Party founds the People’s Republic of China (PRC).
+The ousted government of the Republic of China (ROC) relocates to Taiwan in The Great Retreat.

-- Two million Chinese refugees fleeing the communist regime settle on the island, greatly transforming the dynamic in Taiwan’s already complex ethnolinguistic situation.
+- Two million Chinese refugees fleeing the communist regime settle on the island, greatly transforming the dynamic in Taiwan’s already complex ethnic and linguistic landscape.

 - The ROC government introduces Sinicization programs across Taiwan to counteract the effects of Japanization.
 Mandarin Chinese culture is favoured over Taiwan’s long-established Hoklo, Hakka and indigenous heritage.